syl22-00/pocketsphinx.js/README.md

     alert("Error while recognizer is re-initialized");
 ```

-## 3.3 Adding words and grammars
+## 3.3 Adding words, grammars and key phrases

 Dictionary and language model files can be packaged at compile time as explained previously.
-Meanwhile, dictionary words and grammars (Finite State Grammars, FSG) can be added at runtime.
+Meanwhile, dictionary words, grammars (Finite State Grammars, FSG) or key phrases (for keyword spotting) can be added at runtime.

 ### a.
 Adding words

-All words used in grammars must be present in the pronunciation dictionary.
+All words used in grammars or for keyword spotting must be present in the pronunciation dictionary.
 Refer to the [CMU Pronunciation Dictionary site](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) if you are not familiar with it.
 Words can be added as a vector of pairs word-pronunciation:

 ```javascript
 var recognizer = new Module.Recognizer();